-- Students who wish to use the library should report to their class or study hall and then the teacher will issue a pass to the library.
-Tardy students will not be admitted to the library. - 2.
+- 1. Students who wish to use the media center should report to their class or study hall and then the teacher will issue a pass to the media center.
+Tardy students will not be admitted to the media center. - 2.
 Students may check out books for a period of two weeks.
-If there is no special demand for a book, it may be renewed. - 3.
-All damaged or lost books will be paid for by the student who checked the out, according to the amount set by the librarian. - 4.
-Failure to pay charges or to return overdue materials will result in loss of library privileges. - 5.
-Reference books are not to be taken from the library. - 6.
-Closed reserve books are not to be taken from the library except with special permission. - 7.
-Students who do not conduct themselves properly in the library will lose their library privileges for a period of 2 weeks.
-Further offenses will result in the loss of privileges for a longer period of time.

-- 8. Students are welcome to use the library to do research, study, read, and/or check out books. - 9.
-Students are permitted to use the library during their study hall ONLY if they have an academic purpose.
-Students attempting to use the library for purposes other than academic will be sent back to their class or study hall. - 10.
-During lunch periods the library is closed to all students except those who are with a teacher researching a project.
+If there is no special demand for a book it may be renewed. - 3.
+All damaged or lost books will be paid for by the student who checked the book out, according to the amount set by the media center specialist. - 4.
+Reference books are not to be taken from the media center. - 5.
+Closed reserve books are not to be taken from the media center except with special permission. - 6.
+Students who do not conduct themselves properly in the media center will lose their privileges for a period of two (2) weeks.
+Further offenses will result in the loss of privileges for a longer period of time. - 7.
+Students are welcome to use the media center to do research, study, read, and/or check out books. - 8.
+Students are permitted to use the media center during their study hall ONLY, if they have an academic purpose.
+Students attempting to use the library for purposes other than academics will be sent back to their class or study hall. - 9.
+During lunch periods the media center is closed to all students except those who are with a teacher researching a project.

-TRANSPORTATION

-LOADING AND UNLOADING FROM THE BUS
+TRANSPORTATION - LOADING AND UNLOADING FROM THE BUS